John Bovay

 223 Hutcheson Hall

-John Bovay is an assistant professor in Food and Agricultural Policy, leads AAEC's Extension program, and was recently named Kohl Junior Faculty Fellow.
+John Bovay is an associate professor in Food and Agricultural Policy, leads AAEC's Extension program, and was recently named Kohl Junior Faculty Fellow.
 His research and Extension programs focus on economic issues related to food and agricultural policy, specifically topics such as food-safety regulation, product-quality attributes, labeling, and food loss and waste.
 He is also passionate about the economics of climate-smart agricultural practices and innovative precision technologies that can reduce the carbon footprint of agriculture and plans to devote significant time and energy to these topics in the coming years.

 Expertise: